The Caring Princess

 Louis and Alice were formally engaged on 30 April 1861, however arrangements for the wedding were interrupted by the death of Prince Albert on 14 December that same year.
 Queen Victoria ordered the wedding to go ahead as planned despite the period of mourning, however it would be a far simpler affair at Osborne House.
 On 1 July 1862, the royal family gathered in the dining room at Osborne House which had been temporarily converted into a chapel for the wedding, but the atmosphere was gloomy as an emotional Queen Victoria was hidden from view by her sons.

-Alice also wore a traditional white bridal gown, the guests were required to wear subdued clothing while the princess had to wear the appropriate mourning attire before and after the ceremony.
-Alice was walked down the aisle by her father’s brother, Ernest II, Duke of Saxe-Coburg and Gotha, and was flanked by four younger sisters.
-Alice had to be careful not to appear to joyful in case she upset her mother which explains the mournful wedding photos taken that day.
-In fact, Queen Victoria later wrote to her eldest daughter that day had been “more of a funeral than a wedding”.
+While Alice wore a traditional white bridal gown, the guests were required to wear subdued clothing while the princess had to wear the appropriate mourning attire before and after the ceremony.
+Alice was walked down the aisle by her father’s brother, Ernest II, Duke of Saxe-Coburg and Gotha, and was flanked by her four younger sisters.
+Alice had to be careful not to appear too joyful in case she upset her mother which explains the mournful wedding photos taken that day.
+In fact, Queen Victoria later wrote to her eldest daughter that the day had been “more of a funeral than a wedding”.

 Alice and Louis left for Hesse a few days later but her place of residence had already sparked controversy and Alice’s popularity in Hesse was already at its lowest as the small state could not afford to provide a place suitable for the daughter of a queen.
 Despite that, when Alice finally arrived in Darmstadt, she had Louis were greeted warmly by the crowds despite the bad weather.